 Be at the frontline of scientific and technological advancement.
 Apply theory to real-world issues in the physical and chemical sciences, engineering and social sciences.

-- Combine underlying mathematical theory with modeling, computational skills, and the latest computer technology to solve real-world problems.
+Combine underlying mathematical theory with modelling, computational skills, and the latest computer technology to solve real-world problems.

-- Find employment opportunities across a wide range of areas, such as finance, investment, information technology, environmental management, health, marketing, logistics, defense, media, education, and research.
+Find employment opportunities across a wide range of areas, such as finance, investment, information technology, environmental management, health, marketing, logistics, defence, media, education, and research.

 Why choose this course?